-Asking for reimbursement is asking for a coverage decision from us this decision, we will check to see if the medical care you paid for is a covered service.
+Asking for reimbursement is asking for a coverage decision from us this decision, we will check to see if the medical care you paid for is covered.
 We will also check to see if you followed all the rules for using your coverage for medical care.